 John Arthur Houlton, known as Johnnie, was born in Christchurch, New Zealand, on 23 September 1922.
-He was a Public Service cadet before joining the RNZAF in June 1941.
+After beginning work as a public service cadet, he joined the Royal New Zealand Air Force.
 His first instruction was at Harewood, followed by further training at Woodbourne.
+Having qualified for his 'Wings', he embarked for England in December 1941.
 By May of 1942 he was undergoing further training in England, prior to being posted to No. 485 Squadron on June 7, flying Spitfire VBs out of Kenley.

-In early August he transferred to No. 185 Squadron, joining in time for their hazardous trip to Malta on H.M.S.
+In early August Johnnie transferred to No. 185 Squadron, joining in time for their hazardous trip to Malta on H.M.S.
 Furious during Operation Pedestal.
 His log book records the cost of this vital attempt to bring supplies to the beleaguered island: “H.M.S.
-Eagle (AC/C) sunk, also 4 cruisers, 8 destroyers, and 10 of 14 merchantmen.”
-(17 August, 1942).
-The siege conditions on Malta took their toll on Houlton who, in October, spent “3I weeks in dock, dermatitis + tonsillitis + sandfly fever”.
-However, 28 November saw him claim one Ju 52 damaged and another probable (post-war research in German loss records shows that these could well be amongst the three they lost that day).
+Eagle sunk; also 4 cruisers, 8 destroyers, and 10 of 14 merchantmen.”
+(17 August 1942).
+The siege conditions on Malta took their toll on Johnnie who, in October, spent “3I weeks in dock, dermatitis + tonsillitis + sandfly fever”.
+As he later observed in Spitfire Strikes:

-By June 1944 the squadron was based at Selsey, the closest airfield to the Normandy beaches.
+By June 1944, the squadron was based at Selsey, the closest airfield to the Normandy beaches.
 On D-Day the squadron was detailed to carry out four patrols starting at first light.
-ML407/OU-V’s propeller was damaged before the first patrol due to a run in with a desk an Operations officer had moved out onto the airfield (it was repaired in time for afternoon patrol).
+The propeller of his aircraft - ML407/OU-V - was damaged before the first patrol due to a run in with a desk an Operations officer had moved out onto the airfield (it was repaired in time for afternoon patrol).

 Johnnie Houlton’s historic achievement as first Allied pilot to shoot down an enemy on D-Day is best told in his own words: